The Godfather of Modern Barley

 But now, Harry’s drawn me back in, and I’ve seen that his story is a part of a much larger history between plants, humans, and beer.
 It’s a hopeful story, and one that makes a passionate call for genetic diversity.
 By picking up where Harry’s story left off, we can rediscover the world’s barleys and use them to build greater diversity in our beers.

 Harry came into the world of plant breeding when it was in a very young and dynamic stage.
-During his graduate work at Kansas State University, he was assigned to study barley in rural Peru for four months in 1913 and 1914.
-This set him on his life’s trajectory: as Harry confessed, “to my knowledge, I had not seen [barley] before” Peru, but three years later, he was head of the barley project.
+While working for the USDA and pursuing a graduate degree at the University of Minnesota, he was assigned to work on barley.
+This set him on his life’s trajectory: as Harry confessed, “to my knowledge, I had not seen [barley] before,” but three years later, he was head of the USDA barley project.
 “We made experts quickly in those days”²(page 4).

 Yes, academia was in a very different place than it is now.
 Not that we know everything these days, but in Harry’s time, there were vast unknowns in his field that infused a spirit of optimism and opportunity into the Bureau of Plant Industry.
 Harry compares it to the settling of America: “It was young, eager, thirsty for new discoveries”(6).